Acts 13:1–12 . . .

-The scene shifts back to the church in Antioch, where men who'd been scattered by persecution in Jerusalem had the audacity to speak the gospel to Gentiles (Acts 11:19).
+The scene shifts back to the church in Antioch, where men who'd been scattered by persecution in Jerusalem had the audacity to speak the gospel to non-Jewish Gentiles (Acts 11:19).
 The hand of the Lord was with them and many got saved.
 At the end of chapter 12, Luke reports that Barnabas and Saul returned from Jerusalem, where they'd taken their gift for those affected by a famine.
 They brought back with them John Mark, which sets the stage for a major shift in the focus of Acts.
 From now on, it is the "Acts of Apostle Paul," the story of the church in Antioch's missionary thrust, resulting in the planting of many churches in the Gentile world.
-Just as the founding of the church in Antioch was a radical turn, with Jews and Gentiles getting saved and joining together on the basis of the cross, so is chapter 13 another turning point.
+Just as the founding of the church in Antioch was a radical turn, with Jews and non-Jews getting saved and joining together on the basis of the cross, so is chapter 13 another turning point.
 The gospel goes out into Gentile territory, as the church in Antioch responds to its rightful business.

 After the miraculous events of chapter 12, this next chapter might seem a bit more ordinary.
 Chapter 12 began with Luke’s description of the miraculous deliverance of Peter from death at Herod's hand; it ends with the amazing account of the death of Herod.
 How can you top stories such as those?
 Be encouraged!
 You'll soon see what Luke presents in today's study and discussion.